plus3it/watchmaker/docs/faq.md

 Watchmaker is supported on RedHat 8, CentOS 8 Stream, and Oracle Linux 8.
 See the [index](index) page for a list of all supported operating systems.

+## Does watchmaker support Enterprise Linux 9?

+As of today's date (2024-04-10), watchmaker's hardening-modules do not yet support Enterprise Linux 9 or related distros.
+This is currently a to-be-started project-task.
+Action on support for Enterprise Linux 9-based distros can be tracked through [ash-linux-formula issue #496](https://github.com/plus3it/ash-linux-formula/issues/496).

 ## How can I exclude salt states when executing watchmaker?

 The Salt worker in Watchmaker supports an `exclude_states` argument.
 When